Basic visualization in Julia – Gadfly

 plot

-We can append another layer to plot function, Geom.smooth – to fit smooth curve to dataset provided, it does not require additional aesthetics.
+We can append another layer to the plot function, Geom.smooth – to fit a smooth curve to the provided dataset; it does not require additional aesthetics.

 plot(sleep, x = "Days", y = "Reaction", Geom.point, Geom.smooth)